scimusmn/mm-0101-partner-motion/README.md

 Note this project does not require any files from this Git repository.
 This README.md is the only file here.

-Manually set the Exhibits user to auto login.
+Manually set the Exhibits user to auto log in.

 System Preferences > Users & Groups > Login Options > Automatic login: "Exhibits"

 # Run the application